Introduction

 Dimension Tuck Advisors Windsor Drake

-Primary positioning (public) M&A advisory firm focused on helping founders sell companies (or buy one), with emphasis on purpose-driven businesses primarily in Education and Healthcare.
-Source: Tuck Advisors (Home) Sell-side M&A advisory for founder-led companies in the lower middle market; emphasizes structured, competitive processes.
-Source: Windsor Drake (About / Why)
+Primary positioning (public) M&A advisory firm focused on helping founders sell companies or buy one, with emphasis on mission-driven businesses primarily in Education and Healthcare.
+Source: Tuck Advisors Sell-side M&A advisory for founder-led companies in the lower middle market; emphasizes structured, competitive processes.
+Source: Windsor Drake

-Industry focus (public) Primarily Education and Healthcare (as stated on the home page).
-Source: Tuck Advisors (Home) Fintech, cybersecurity, B2B SaaS, and AI software (and adjacent technology sectors).
-Source: Windsor Drake (About / Why)
+Industry focus (public) Primarily Education and Healthcare.
+Source: Tuck Advisors Fintech, cybersecurity, B2B SaaS, and AI software, with healthcare IT and healthcare services pages that frame healthcare through tech-enabled diligence and buyer positioning.
+Source: Windsor Drake

-Buy-side services (public) Publishes buy-side services including tuck-in acquisition support and platform acquisition support, with self-reported sourcing cadence and funnel metrics (verify).
-Source: Buy-side Services (Tuck Advisors) Publishes private-equity buy-side advisory positioning (structured sourcing and diligence advantage framing).
-Source: Private Equity Buy Side Advisory (Windsor Drake)
+Buy-side services (public) Publishes buy-side services including tuck-in acquisition support and platform acquisition support, with self-reported sourcing cadence and funnel metrics.
+Source: Tuck Advisors buy-side services Publishes private-equity buy-side advisory positioning.
+Source: Windsor Drake buy-side advisory

-Geography / locations (public) Publishes operating hubs (NYC, Philadelphia, Nashville, Hanover).
-Source: Contact (Tuck Advisors) Publishes offices in Toronto and New York.
-Source: Windsor Drake (About / Why)
+Geography / locations (public) Publishes operating hubs including NYC, Philadelphia, Nashville, and Hanover.
+Source: Tuck Advisors contact Publishes offices in Toronto and New York.
+Source: Windsor Drake

 When to choose